dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/content/en/post/TILTing2024.md

 ![Tilting_flyer](https://github.com/dataprotectionscholarsnetwork/dataprotectionscholarsnetwork.github.io/assets/116156905/08e68676-b02c-42b3-afd6-f50c4e661b7b)

-We are thrilled to announce that DPSN is hosting the INTERACTIVE NETWORKING EVENT - TILTING PERSPECTIVES 2024.
+We are thrilled to announce that DPSN is hosting the Social Hour Networking Session during TILTing Perspectives 2024.
 This event is dedicated to fostering connections and sparking discussions among data protection law enthusiasts and professionals!

 ## Event Highlights:

-•	**Dates**: Mark your calendars for July 9th, 2024.
+•	**Dates**: Mark your calendars for July 9th, 2024, from 17:30 to 18:30 CEST during the networking.

 •	**Networking:** Engage with peers and find research collaborators.